 Blase (b.
 1980, France) lives and works in Paris.
 He calls himself a “hacker-painter”.
-Blase buys old paintings most often from the 19th century at auction and from dealers.
-He then manipulates the images to make them his own while addressing issues, fallacies, politics and contemporary cultural polemics.
+Blase buys old paintings (often from the 19th century) at auction and from dealers and then manipulates the images to make them his own while addressing issues, fallacies, politics and contemporary cultural polemics.

 Capper (b.
 1987, England) lives and works in London.
 He is a sculptor and engineer who creates fully functional human-operated machines.
 His practice is performative and he draws inspiration from the Land Art movement of the 1970s.
 Capper also meticulously documents his machines with drawings and films.